KRISTEN LAMARCA PHD

-Kristen LaMarca, Ph.D is a licensed clinical psychologist and consultant with practice locations in San Diego and the north county city of Vista.
+Kristen LaMarca, Ph.D is a licensed clinical psychologist with expertise in applied psychophysiology, behavioral medicine, and sleep disorders.
 She is a published author, regular peer reviewer for scientific publications, and has been board certified in clinical biofeedback since 2008.

 Dr. LaMarca completed her bachelor’s degree in psychology at Marquette University in Milwaukee, WI with a minor in biological science.
 She received her master’s and doctoral degrees from the California School of Professional Psychology (CSPP) in San Diego, CA where she specialized in behavioral medicine and applied psychophysiology.
 She has trained in a host of local settings, including Community Research Foundation and Aurora Behavioral Healthcare, and has conducted conjoint research between the Center for Autism Research and Evaluation Services (CARES) and the University of California San Diego (UCSD) Cognitive Neuroscience Laboratory.

 Her experience spans a broad range of psychiatric and addictive disorders, medical populations, age groups, and cultural backgrounds delivering evidence-based treatments, particularly cognitive behavioral therapy and mindfulness-based psychotherapies (e.g. DBT, ACT, MBSR).
 She is known for her creativity as an interventionist, sincere empathy, and ability to work with complex or challenging diagnoses and problems.
 In working with Dr. LaMarca, her warm and calming demeanor, depth of clinical knowledge, and ability to build trust set her apart in helping clients feel hopeful, understood, and supported.
 California license #PSY26819

 Dr. LaMarca contributes to research in the areas of biofeedback, brain-computer interfaces (BCI), and lucid dreaming.